lando/lando/docs/config/services.md

     scanner: true
 ```

-`myservice` in the example above can actully be set to anything the user wants but common conventions are things like `appserver`, `index`, `cache`, `database` or `kanye`.
+`myservice` in the example above can actually be set to anything the user wants but common conventions are things like `appserver`, `index`, `cache`, `database` or `kanye`.

 Note that you will need to set the `type` and its optional `version` to be either one of the [supported services](#supported-services) below or as defined in one you [create your own](./../contrib-plugins.md).

-Each service also contains a bunch of its own configuartion options.
+Each service also contains a bunch of its own configuration options.
 As such we *highly recommend* you check out the documentation for each service.
-For example here are some of the configuration options available to the `php` service.
+For example, here are some of the configuration options available to the `php` service.

 ```yaml
 service: